 What Does a Debt Jubilee Look Like Today?

-Our financial system is much different than ancient Isreal and we need a different approach as the “average Joe” can invest in P2P loans and we live in an easy credit society.
+Our financial system is much different than ancient Isreal.
 The middle class didn’t exist in their society as we know it today.

-If Wall Street begins forgiving debts, it’d be safe to assume there would be a strong negative impact on the market in the short term and long term.
+If Wall Street or Washington, D.C. begins forgiving debts, it’s safe to assume there would be a strong negative impact on the market in the short term and long term.
 Investors are going to sell because they fear the companies migth go bankrupt.
 Uncertainty is one thing markets don’t like.

 And if a government-mandated debt jubilee gets enforced, how do they decide who has their debts forgiven?: